 Expenses are everything your small business pays, including marketing costs and salaries.

 When using double-entry bookkeeping, you’ll record each transaction in at least two separate accounts – debiting one and crediting the other.
 Record debits on the left side and credits on the right.
 For each transaction, make sure each side matches the other.

 3. Record your transactions

 For each transaction, the first entry is the account that will be debited, and the second entry is the account that will be credited.
-The second entry will be indented slightly to easily distinguish it from the first entry.

 If you buy inventory with cash for $5,000, debit your inventory account and credit your cash account.
 Your inventory account will increase, while your cash account will decrease.

 If you buy $2,500 worth of inventory on credit, debit your inventory account, and credit your accounts payable.
 Both will increase.

 If you pay one of your suppliers $1,000 toward a loan, debit accounts payable, and credit your cash account.
 Both will decrease.

 If you purchase $200 worth of office supplies with cash, debit your office supplies expense account and credit your cash account.
 Your office supplies expense account will increase, and your cash account will decrease.

 If you sold $1,500 worth of product in cash, debit your cash account, and credit your cash sales revenue account.
 Both will increase.